SURFnet/nonweb-demo/README.md

 When the Oauth URL is open with a web browser, the application is paused and sent to the background.
 When the URL is open with Custom tabs, Chrome prevents the application from being evicted by the system while on top of it, by raising its importance to the "foreground" level.
 This puts the application in a special state, outside the regular Android flow and prevents it from responding to the REDIRECT_URI.
 At the same time, it does not receive a callback for the custom scheme, as the REDIRECT_URI is not handled by Chrome, preventing the application from ever knowing the Ouath flow is complete.

-If the Oauth flow is done with a random web browser, on REDIRECT_URI, the client application will be started and will take focus.
+If the Oauth flow is done with a random web browser, on REDIRECT_URI, the client application will be resumed and will take focus.
 From the moment the Oauth URL was requested until REDIRECT_URI was called, the client application was paused, unaware of the Oauth navigation in any way.

 The user will see a full flow app -> web browser -> app.